rhundhausen/littlebigtop/content/about.md

 date: 2025-06-26
 ---

-Welcome to the **Little Big To Boise**!
+Welcome to the **Little Big Top Boise**!

-We are a nonprofit organization empowering youth through the transformative art of aerial performance.
-Our mission is to build confidence, creativity, and community — one performance at a time.
+Little Big Top Boise is a nonprofit, based in Boise, Idaho.
+We support youth pursuing circus arts.
+Student athletes focus on trapeze, aerial silks, lyra, and bring extra pizzazz with unicycling, juggling, and balloon artistry.
+Athletes are competition focused, but also perform at private events, and community gatherings – blending classic circus magic with fresh, youthful energy.

+Our mission is to instill confidence, creativity and community in our student athletes – all while bringing joy and entertainment to the world around us.

 ![Little Big Top Photo](/images/gallery/gallery8.jpg)

-Little Big Top Boise is a youth-led nonprofit circus arts troupe based in the Treasure Valley.
-Founded by a passionate group of young performers—including our daughter, who has trained in aerial arts for over five years—our mission is to bring wonder, joy, and creativity to our community through live performance.
-Our talented troupe specializes in trapeze, aerial silks, and lyra, and brings extra flair with unicycling, juggling, and balloon artistry.
-We perform at private events, festivals, and community gatherings, blending classic circus magic with fresh, youthful energy.

-More than just a performance group, Little Big Top Boise is a platform for young artists to build confidence, discipline, and connection through circus arts.
-As a nonprofit, we’re proud to offer accessible performances and partner with schools, local organizations, and sponsors who believe in the power of arts to uplift and inspire.
-Whether you’re booking a show or looking to support local talent, we invite you to join us under the Little Big Top.

-Little Big Top Inc. is a registered nonprofit in the state of Idaho (#6300310).
+Little Big Top is a registered nonprofit in the state of Idaho (#6300310)